playfulsparkle/vscode_ps_dev_toolbox/README.md

 ## Known Issues

-* **GUID Generation Predictability:**
+- **GUID Generation Predictability**
-    * The `generateGuid` function uses `Math.random()` for GUID generation, which is not cryptographically secure.
-While suitable for most general-purpose use cases, it should not be used for applications requiring high levels of security or uniqueness.
+  The GUID generation uses `Math.random()` which is suitable for general purposes but not cryptographically secure.
+While collision risk is minimal, avoid for security-critical applications.

-    * While the GUID generated is very unlikely to be the same, there is still a very small risk of collision.
+- **Large File Processing**
+  Text processing operations occur in memory.
+Very large documents may experience performance impacts.
+Consider processing selections for optimal performance.

 If you encounter any of these or other issues, please report them on the [GitHub Issues page](https://github.com/playfulsparkle/vscode_ps_dev_toolbox/issues) with detailed steps to reproduce the problem.